PabloAceG/sorting-algorithms/README.md

 ## When to use it?

-When sorting array, it is preferred over Merge sort
+When sorting array, it is preferred over MergeSort as it does not need as much auxiliary space.
+Both algorithms are recursive, but MergeSort needs O(n).

+QuickSort is also tail recursive, therefore tail call optimization can be applied.

 ## Selection Sort